Just Getting Started with Digital Currency (Bitcoin)?

 Bitcoin is a digital currency that’s actually quite straightforward to set up and simple to use.
 Though it can be challenging at first, it’s very similar to using PayPal.
 Once you’ve successfully set up a wallet and made one bitcoin payment the process is simple to continue to make purchases to vendors that accept Bitcoin.

-To get started you have two main options: Either purchase from an exchange or use your local currency, like U.S. dollar or Euro, for bitcoins at a Bitcoin ATM.
+To get started you have to purchase bitcoin from an exchange by using your local currency, like U.S. dollar or Euro, for bitcoins.

-Some examples of exchanges are Coinbase (worldwide), CoinMama (worldwide), CEX.io (worldwide), and Bittylicious (UK Only).
-These websites allow you to set up an account, purchase Bitcoins using a credit or debit card, and proceed to buy the digital currency.
-The digital currency will need to be stored in what’s called a wallet.
+Next you need a software wallet that’s either on your mobile device or tablet/desktop computer.
 Very similar to the wallet that’s kept in your back pocket, but this wallet is an application that is either stored on your desktop, laptop, or mobile device.

 A “wallet” is basically the equivalent of a bank account.
 It allows you to receive bitcoins and other coins, store them, and then send them to others.